muggy8/improbable/have-and-havenot/5asbJ6YG.md

 "You were lucky that Master Mikay got to you in time or else you would have been dead by now!" said Ethan after an ucomfortable pause.

-What did I do to deseve such a sorry fate I thought as I felt tears ran down my cheeks.
+What did I do to deseve such a sorry fate I thought as I felt tears ran down my cheeks as well.

 "I'm not mad at you but, why did you want me to die?"
 Phanna asked.